Creature suit: Acting

 Acting inside a creature suit in a professional context is often done by a suit actor who specializes in wearing them.
 These are typically stunt performers who have practice embodying realistic creature movements.
 They must not be prone to claustrophobia from being enclosed by the suit, and must be able to deal with difficulty moving, as well as general sensory deprivation.

 While most suits are operated by a single wearer, some suits, such as those of large quadrupedal animals like Greenpeace's polar bear Paula, must be worn by multiple people in a similar manner as a pantomime horse.
 However, the wearers usually refrain from such goofy and comedic antics as their satirical counterparts, in order to add the illusion of lifelike movement.

 Notable suit actors include Haruo Nakajima, who portrayed Godzilla in twelve consecutive films, as well as various other giant kaiju, and was considered "invaluable" to the Godzilla franchise.
 Doug Jones portrayed many monsters in films directed by Guillermo del Toro, including the faun and Pale Man of Pan's Labyrinth, and the Amphibian Man from The Shape of Water.
-He had been slated to portray Frankenstein's monster in a film based on the Dark Universe franchise before it was cancelled.
+He was slated to portray Frankenstein's monster in a film based on the Dark Universe franchise before it was cancelled.
 Mark Steger, a veteran creature suit actor, portrayed the Demogorgon of Stranger Things.
 Misty Rosas, among other roles, portrayed Amy the gorilla in Congo, as well as the aliens Kuiil and Frog Lady in Star Wars spin-off The Mandalorian.